Advertiser Disclosure

 SWISS Senses premium economy.
 Image Credit: SWISS

-But the real stars of the show are in first and business class.
+The most impressive and notable updates have been saved for business and first class.
 SWISS first class will feature closable sliding doors, a seat table, heating and cooling at the seat, a wireless charging station, and a massive screen display.
-For couples traveling together, the center suite can be configured to seat 2 guests.
-SWISS first class will also feature a private lavatory.
+For passengers traveling together, the Suite Plus in the center of the first class cabin can be configured to seat 2 guests, hence why the cabin has 3.5 seats, rather than 4.

-In business class, SWISS will offer several seating options, with some including sliding doors.
-All will include lie-flat beds and, like SWISS first class, feature in-seat heating and cooling plus a wireless charging station.
+In business class, SWISS will offer several seating options, similar to Lufthansa’s Allegris.
+All seats will include lie-flat beds and, like SWISS first class, feature in-seat heating and cooling plus a wireless charging station.

 Bottom Line: